YishayZolberg/nginx-docker-flask/README.md

 update 1.26.23:

  Just add Terraform for build all you need to run this Docker compose.
- You can enter your access key etc. and run with terraform apply command.
+ You can enter your access key etc. in the terraform.tfvars file and run with terraform apply command.
  The entrypoint to the app is http://<public-ip>/hello enjoy!